nycmeshnet/nycmesh-support-bot/README.md

 # nycmesh-support-bot
-Slack chatbot to help with support requests
+Slack chatbot to help with NYC Mesh support requests